 The Department of Public and Nonprofit Studies is located on Georgia Southern University’s Statesboro Campus in the Carroll Building, Rm.
 1068.

 |We are hiring!|

 |The Department of Public and Nonprofit Studies is currently seeking applications for a tenure-track Assistant Professor in Public Administration, specializing in Public Policy.|

 At the undergraduate level, students have the option of pursuing a Minor in Public Administration, Minor in Public Policy, or Minor in Nonprofit Management.
 Students in the University’s Bachelor of Interdisciplinary Studies (BIS) program can also choose among three concentrations focusing on government, the nonprofit sector, and public policy.

-Students majoring in Recreation Management or Child and Family Development (Family Services concentration) may apply to the Accelerated Bachelors to Masters (ABM) program.
-The ABM program provides students with the opportunity to apply up to 12-credit hours of MPA coursework towards both their undergraduate and graduate (MPA) degree requirements.
+Students majoring in Recreation Management or Human Development and Family Science (Family Services concentration) may apply to the Accelerated Bachelors to Masters (ABM) program.
+The ABM program provides students with the opportunity to apply up to 12-credit hours of MPA coursework (Hybrid Track) towards both their undergraduate and graduate (MPA) degree requirements.

 A Nationally Accredited and Respected MPA Program